Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Fourier--Mukai partners of elliptic ruled surfaces

-\begin{proof} Since $S'$ is also an elliptic ruled surface $f'\colon \PP(\mc{E}')\to E'$, where $\mc{E}'$ is the indecomposable vector bundle $\mc{E}'_{2,0}$ of rank $2$, degree $0$ on $E'$.
+\begin{proof} It suffices to show that $|\FM(S)|=1$ in the case (i-5).
+Suppose that $S$ fits into the case (i-5).
+As we explained above, $S'\in \FM(S)$ is also an elliptic ruled surface in the case (i-5).
+In other words, $S'$ has a $\PP^1$-bundle structure $f'\colon \PP(\mc{E}')\to E'$, where $\mc{E}'$ is the indecomposable vector bundle of rank $2$, degree $0$ on an elliptic curve $E'$.
 By Corollary \ref{corollary:base-elliptic}, we have $E\cong E'$.
-The assertion follows from the uniqueness of the indecomposable vector bundle. \end{proof}
+Then, we see $S\cong S'$ by \cite[Theorem V.2.15]{Ha77}, in other words, $|\FM(S)|=1$. \end{proof}

 The purpose of this paper is to describe the set $\FM(S)$ for elliptic ruled surfaces.
-Hence in the sequel, we will concentrate to study the case (i-2), the unique candidate of $S$ admitting non-trivial Fourier--Mukai partners.
+Hence in the sequel, we will concentrate on the case (i-2), the unique candidate of $S$ admitting non-trivial Fourier--Mukai partners.